$159.99 Original price was: $159.99.$129.99Current price is: $129.99.

 4. Abdellatif, M., Bugger, H., & Kroemer, G. (2022).
 NAD+ and vascular dysfunction: from mechanisms to therapeutic opportunities.
 Journal of Lipid Research.

 5. Yang, Y., & Sauve, A. (2016).
-NAD+ metabolism: Bioenergetics, signaling and manipulation for therapy.
+NAD+ metabolism: Bioenergetics, signaling, and manipulation for therapy.
 Biochimica et Biophysica Acta (BBA).

 6. Hershberger, K. A., Martin, A. S., & Hirschey, M. D. (2017).
 Role of NAD+ and mitochondrial sirtuins in cardiac and renal diseases.
 Nature Reviews Nephrology.